cjacker/opensource-toolchain-w80x-air101-air103/README.md

 - luatos-flash-script-img : flash script.img to AIR101 or AIR103
 - luatos-flash-base-firmware: flash base firmware to AIR101 or AIR103

-In general, you can treat firmwares for LuatOS as two part:
+In general, you can treat firmwares of LuatOS as two part:
 - the base firmware, we built it in SDK section, such as 'AIR101.fls' and 'AIR103.fls'.
-- the script firmware, lua script you write to run on base firmware.
+- the script firmware, lua script you write to run upon base firmware.

 The base firmware can be programmed once and only need to re-program when it has a new release.
-The script firmware is what we will write and maybe will program many times.
+The script firmware is what we will write and maybe it will program many times.

 To program base firmware, connect the TypeC port of AIR101 devboard to PC USB port, using 'AIR101.fls' we built in SDK section as example: